peterparkedcar165/nospell2024.4/README.md

 ##### Killing Blazes guarantees an extra Blaze Rod [DONE]
 ##### Harvesting Nether Wart guarantees two extra warts [DONE]

 ##### Main Attack: Potion Toss - Throw a chargeable Potion that deals damage to the first target hit and nearby hostiles.
+[DONE]

 ##### Active Spell: A Wide Selection - Toggle between different type of potions that offer different purposes, and throw them at long distances.
 All will scale on Alchemy Power
 ##### 1- Refresh: Heals for 2 + 20% Alchemy Power and 0.5 second interval regeneration for 4 + 20% Alchemy Power seconds.
 ##### 2- Endure: Grants 2 + 40% Alchemy Power of Absorption hearts and increases Armor by 4 + 50% Alchemy Power.